ggfauvel/CMA-unfold/README.md

 # CMA-ES Spectrum Unfolding

-**Welcome to the CMA-ES Spectrum Unfolding project!** This project provides a robust framework for unfolding particle spectra using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES).
-By leveraging data from Monte-Carlo simulations and experimental measurements, this script can effectively reconstruct the underlying particle energy distribution.
+**Welcome to the CMA-ES Spectrum Unfolding project!** This project provides a robust framework for unfolding particle spectra using the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) created by Hansen et al. By leveraging data from Monte-Carlo simulations and experimental measurements, this script can effectively reconstruct the underlying particle energy distribution.

 ## Table of Contents